envy-project/envy/README.md

 #### Triggers
 The `triggers` key is optional, and controls how often the command is re-executed on `envy up`.
 By default, the command will only be run once per environment: it will only run again if the user executes `envy nuke`.

-A trigger can be defined as `once`.
-This is used for commands that should only ever be run once for the entire lifetime of the project.
-An example would be the seeding of a database: you populate it once, and you wouldn't want to overwrite your data each time you updated dependencies

 A trigger can be defined as `always`.
 This command will be run on every invocation of `envy up`.

 Alternatively, a trigger can be given an object detailing more complex trigger mechanisms, like so: